 An initial Issues and Options consultation ran in 2015, which helped to inform the principles that we applied to drafting the proposals consulted on above.
 You can view the responses and the analysis of those responses to the Joint Spatial Plan Issues and Options consultation and the Joint Transport Plan Issues and Options consultation.

 What happens next?

-Feedback from this consultation will be evaluated and used to inform the Joint Transport Study recommendations to be published in summer 2017.
+Feedback from consultation on the JTS Transport Vision will also be evaluated and used to inform updated recommendations, which will be published in summer 2017.
 All four councils will then consider these recommendations for inclusion in an update to the Joint Local Transport Plan for further public consultation by the end of 2017.

 This website will keep you up to date with timescales and progress as we move forward post-consultation.